 Shape the pizza dough:

 With a rolling pin, roll one of the dough rounds into a 10- to 12-inch circle, oval, or rectangle.
-Spread a baking sheet with about 1 tablespoon of oil and transfer the dough to the baking sheet.
+Spread a baking sheet with about 1 tablespoon of olive oil and transfer the dough to the baking sheet.

-Spread the top of the dough with about 1 tablespoon oil.
+Spread the top of the dough with about 1 tablespoon olive oil.
 Repeat with the second ball of dough, placing it on a second oiled baking sheet.
 If using a pizza peel, only oil one side of the dough.

 Grill the pizzas one at a time: